LoyolaChicagoBooks/introcs-csharp/source/data/programstructure.rst

 11    7   10  print: 7 10
 ====  ==  ==  =======================================

-The critical point here is to always use the most recently assigned value of each variable.
+The critical point is to always use the most recently assigned value of each variable.
 Unlike in math, symbol values change!

 The order of execution will always be the order of the lines in our table.
-In this simple *sequential* code, that *also* follows the textual order of the program.
+In this *sequential* code, that *also* follows the textual order of the program.

-Following each line of execution of a program in the proper order of execution, carefully, keeping track of the current values of variables, will be called *playing computer*.
+Following each line of execution in the proper order, while carefully tracking the current values of variables, is called *playing computer*.
 A table like the one above is an organized way to keep track.

 The line numbering is not very exciting in a simple sequential program,